Share Prices & Company Research

 TEAMWORK

-"Our Values are central to all that we do and our commitment to clients and staff has been acknowledged by industry experts.” - David Loudon, Joint Chief Executive.
+"Our Values are central to all that we do and our commitment to clients and staff has been acknowledged by industry experts.” - David Loudon, Non-Executive Director.

 The Main Board is the ultimate decision maker and setter of strategy.
-All the major control committees of the firm (Audit, Risk, Remuneration, Nominations & Corporate Governance, Client Assets, Communications, and IT Strategy) are chaired by a member of the Main Board.
+All the major control committees of the firm (Audit, Risk Oversight, and Remuneration, Nominations and Governance Committees) are chaired by a member of the Main Board.

 Chair